jamesdiacono/Replete/README.md

 - _cmdl/_: A directory containing the source code for the CMDL, which is like the WEBL but for command-line runtimes.
 See cmdl/README.md.

 - _package.json_: The Node.js package manifest.
-It specifies the Acorn dependency, and compels Node to interpret Replete's JavaScript files as modules.
+It specifies the Acorn dependency, and tells Node that the above files are modules.

-## Dependencies
-Replete requires the Acorn JavaScript parser (https://github.com/acornjs/acorn).
-The Node.js REPL requires Node.js v17 or higher.

 ## Links
 - REPL-driven development in Clojure (Stuart Halloway, 2017) https://vimeo.com/223309989